 Yet, here I am, a scientist by training, who is willing to examine your evidence of the paranormal.
 It’s funny, though, not many people contact me with pieces of evidence.
-Sure, we get a few requests via the Anomalies Research Society each year.
-None have ever risen to the level where I (or Kenny) felt baffled.
-It’s often very clearly something quite ordinary at the root of these claims.
+But when they do, it’s often very clearly something quite ordinary.

 This week I experienced another incident of an amateur paranormalist imbuing a find with far more meaning that it deserves.
 I’ll leave out names because, as I describe, I did not get permission to share the details as it was on a mutual Facebook friend’s wall, which was not public.
 I’ll do my best to describe the exchange.
 A little sleuthing might reveal details if you want that or contact me privately.
 But specifics aren’t really the point.
 This incident illustrates a number of common egregious errors that paranormalists make.
 (I use the term paranormalist to mean a person who is outwardly promoting the existence of something beyond our current scientific knowledge as an explanatory cause.)